All the Rivers

-All the Rivers is a global music ensemble featuring over 20 international musicians from 10 countries who now call Vermont home.
+All the Rivers is a global ensemble featuring over 20 international musicians from 10 countries who now call Vermont home.
 Singing in six languages and weaving musical traditions from around the world, the group draws audiences into a powerful experience of story and connection—amplifying immigrant voices through performance while celebrating the cultural richness Vermont’s newest communities bring to our state.

 Founded in 2024 by musical director and activist Avi Salloway (Billy Wylder / Bombino), All the Rivers brings together a remarkable group of artists whose work reflects stories of migration, identity, justice, displacement, love, and belonging.